seetaramanjaneyulu217/Blog-Platform/README.md

  - Implemented pagination for the blog posts.(5 per page)
  - Written test cases for all the Api's of user and blogs.
  - Written test cases for the Login and SignUp functionalities in Frontend.
+ - Protected the routes i.e. user can not visit any route without signing in or logging in.
  - Documented the Api's using Swagger.
 The link for Swagger docs is `https://blog-app-backend-9a12.onrender.com/api-docs/`

  # Some of the screen shots of my application